-Many of us have more free time around the holidays, and with guests visiting from out of town, a short trip just outside Toledo is a fabulous idea!
+With more free time around the holidays, and with guests visiting from out of town, a short trip just outside Toledo is a fabulous idea!
 Here’s a few suggestions to discover new traditions while enjoying a change of scenery.

-Sauder Village Holiday Lantern Tours
+Sauder Village Holiday Happenings

 Horse Drawn Sleigh Rides in Spiegel Grove

-Hayes Home Holidays
+A Presidential Christmas: Hayes Home Holidays

 Costumed greeters will welcome you into the home in the evening, a time of day that is usually off limits.
 Visitors get a special home tour, access to view the “Hayes Train Special” model train display, hands-on activities for kids and refreshments.